weixian-zhang/Apic/README.md

 #### What is APIC

-Apic is cli tool that mocks Restful APIs with custom Path, QueryString, Response, Headers, Cookies, and serves Swagger docs for mocked APIs.
+Apic is a CLI tool that mocks Restful APIs with customizable Path, QueryString, Response, Headers, Cookies, and serves Swagger docs for your custom APIs.

 #### Installation